Dada Nexus (DADA) Plummets After Disclosing Approximately $70 Million in Suspicious Revenue and Cost Accounting – Hagens Berman - Dada Nexus (NASDAQ:DADA)

 If you invested in Dada Nexus and have substantial losses, or have knowledge that may assist the firm's investigation, submit your losses now »

-If you'd like more information and answers to frequently asked questions about the Dada Nexus investigation, read more »
+If you'd like more information and answers to frequently asked questions about the Dada Nexus case and our investigation, read more »

 Whistleblowers: Persons with non-public information regarding Dada Nexus should consider their options to help in the investigation or take advantage of the SEC Whistleblower program.
 Under the new program, whistleblowers who provide original information may receive rewards totaling up to 30 percent of any successful recovery made by the SEC.
 For more information, call Reed Kathrein at 844-916-0895 or email DADA@hbsslaw.com.